dortania/OpenCore-Legacy-Patcher/docs/PROCESS.md

 # Background process

 OpenCore Legacy Patcher utilizes a background process to:
+- Check for mismatched configurations and warn the user (e.g. installed MacBookPro11,1 config on MacBookPro11,5)
 - Monitor the status of installed Root Patches and OpenCore
 - Ask you to install Root Patches in case they aren't detected (typically after an update)
 - Check whether OpenCore is being booted from USB drive or internal drive